dturvene/finite-state-machine/README.md

-This project demonstrates how to create and manage a finite state machine (FSM)
+This project demonstrates how to create, manage and drive a finite state machine (FSM) developed in C and using Linux kernel(ish) APIs.
+The code is run in user-space but tracks well with the Linux Kernel and consistent embedded OS APIs.
+For example, the event queue implementation is a linked list using the `libnl3/netlink/list.h` macros.
+This is a user-space replica of the kernel `list.h` macros.